 ON THIS PAGE: You will find out more about the factors that increase the chance of a child or adolescent developing Hodgkin lymphoma.
-Use the menu to see other pages in this guide, use the menu on the side of your screen.
+Use the menu to see other pages.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some children with several risk factors never develop cancer, while others with no known risk factors do.

 Children born with the hereditary condition of ataxia telangiectasia, which causes immune system problems

 Children with human immunodeficiency virus (HIV), the virus that causes acquired immune deficiency syndrome (AIDS)

 Children who are taking drugs that suppress the immune system following an organ transplant